JiriKursky/Custom_components/httas/README.md

 Choose yourself:

 Advantages of this solution:
+- simple configuration
 - no external server
 - no port forwarding

 Disadvantages:
 - no professional solution
-- support only from my side
 - not standard definition like MQTT
+- support only from my side and this is only sharing what I am using myself

 in *configuration.yaml* section *switches*
 ```yaml